eicorg/.github/profile/README.md

 The Electron-Ion Collider
 A machine that will unlock the secrets of the strongest force in Nature.

 This organization hosts repositories supporting the development, integration, and deployment of software and controls infrastructure for the EIC.
-It serves all EIC technical groups—including Controls, RF, Beam Diagnostics, Magnets, and collaborators from partner laboratories such as JLab.
+It serves EIC technical, scientific, and operational groups — including, but not limited to, Controls, RF, Beam Diagnostics, and Magnets — as well as collaborators from partner laboratories such as Jefferson Laboratory (JLab).

 #### Contribution Guidelines: